davidliao404/velocloud-api/docs/Api/AllApi.md

 # **disasterRecoveryPrepareForStandby**
 > \Swagger\Client\Model\DisasterRecoveryPrepareForStandbyResult disasterRecoveryPrepareForStandby($body)

-Prepare current VCO to be configured as a standby system
+Prepare current Orchestrator to be configured as a standby system

-Transition current VCO to quiesced state, ready to be configured as a standby system.
+Transition current Orchestrator to quiesced state, ready to be configured as a standby system.
 No input parameters are required.
-After this call, VCO will be restarted in standby mode; caller should subsequently poll getReplicationStatus until drState is STANDBY_CANDIDATE.
-This is the first step to configuring VCO Disaster Recovery.
+After this call, Orchestrator will be restarted in standby mode; caller should subsequently poll getReplicationStatus until drState is STANDBY_CANDIDATE.
+This is the first step to configuring Orchestrator Disaster Recovery.
 Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php